deibeljc/drive-project/README.md

 ## Approach & Design Decisions

 I approached this problem by separating the main functions into layers that could easily hook into a more robust application.
 The CLI acts as a thin orchestration layer, while the core parsing and query logic live in reusable services.
-This structure allows for easy monorepo expansion.
-Adding an API layer or frontend would just mean importing the same services the CLI uses.
+This isomorphic structure allows for easy monorepo expansion.
+Adding an API layer would just mean importing the same services the CLI uses and the frontend could easily use a shared TRPC-esque client.

 **Why SQLite + Drizzle?** For a toy problem, in-memory data structures would suffice.
 But given the prompt to "treat this like a production product," I opted for persistence.
 SQLite keeps things simple (no server, single file) while Drizzle provides type-safe queries and easy migration paths if the schema evolves.
 It also demonstrates how I'd structure a real system where contacts accumulate over time.